kubernetes/community/events/elections/README.md

 ### Steering Committee

-- Select election dates
 - Select Election Officers
-- Select criteria for Kubernetes Members of Standing
+- Select criteria for who can vote in the upcoming election
 - Must refrain from endorsing or otherwise advocating for any candidate
 - Is allowed to vote in the election
 - Announces results of the election to the community